- Reference Number: HEY-067/2020

 - Departments: Radiotherapy

 This leaflet has been produced to give you general information about the radiotherapy treatment and the department at Castle Hill Hospital.
 It contains some general information about radiotherapy and what to expect during your first few appointments.
 You will receive more detailed information about your individual treatment in further leaflets and in discussion with your healthcare professionals.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team.

 Radiotherapy, also known as radiation treatment, is the controlled use of high energy X-rays to treat many different types of cancer.
-You may also receive other types or radiation treatment as part of your radiotherapy course; this is often called electron treatment.
-This treats areas close to the skin surface.
-These beams are produced by electrical machines called Linear Accelerators or Linacs for short (See Figure 1).
+The high energy X-ray beams are produced by electrical machines called Linear Accelerators or Linacs for short (see Figure 1).
+There are two types of linear accelerator in this department, they look different but deliver the same treatment.
 Radiotherapy treatment is usually divided up into daily treatments of small doses (called fractions) in order to ensure that healthy tissues gets the maximum time to recover from the radiation.
 The number of treatments and the dose of radiation you will receive will be prescribed for you individually based on your disease, your overall health and what other treatments you will be receiving.
 This is why you may have a different course of treatment to other patients with similar disease.
 Your treatment technique may vary at points during its course but your treatment team will inform you of this change.

-Radiotherapy does not make you radioactive and you are safe to be around others (including children) whilst you are having treatment.
+When you are having your radiotherapy you do not feel anything and it does not make you radioactive so you are safe to be around others (including children) whilst you are having treatment.

-If you have further questions about why you need to have this treatment or what the treatment involves, do not hesitate to get in touch with the department and we will refer you to the most appropriate person, which may be your doctor, one of our specialist nurses or our treatment information and support team
+If you have further questions about why you need to have this treatment or what the treatment involves, please do not hesitate to get in touch with the department and we will refer you to the most appropriate person, which may be your doctor or our treatment information and support team

 Can there be any complications, risks or side effects?

 Any complications or risks should have been explained to you thoroughly before you consented to have the radiotherapy treatment.
 If you have any further concerns, please speak to a member of the healthcare team.
-Any side effects that you may experience will be explained by a member of the healthcare team in your pre-treatment talk.
+Any side effects that you may experience will be discussed with you by a member of the healthcare team.

-This is your consultant who is an expert in radiotherapy and will be managing your treatment.
-They will take the responsibility for deciding what dose and how many treatments will be best for you; they will oversee the planning of your treatment.
-You may see them or a member of their team at your initial planning appointment and you can see them during your treatment if you have any problems or queries.
+Clinical Oncologist, registrar, consultant radiographers are experts in radiotherapy and will be managing your treatment.
+They will take the responsibility in deciding what dose and how many treatments will be best for you; they will oversee the planning of your treatment.
+You may see them at your initial planning appointment and you can see them during your treatment if you have any problems or queries.

 Medical physicists are specialist scientists who have a key role in the individual planning of your treatment, along with the planning technicians.
 They may also have an input into the set-up of your treatment.
 They work together with the machine technicians to ensure that the machines are reliable and working accurately.